xp44mm/FSharpCompiler.Docs/FSharpCompiler.Docs/Flex and Bison/lex.md

 (foo)|(ba(r*))
 ```

 since the ‘`*`’ operator has higher precedence than concatenation, and concatenation higher than alternation (‘`|`’).
-This pattern therefore matches either the string “foo” or the string “ba” followed by zero-or-more r’s.
-To match “foo” or zero-or-more “bar”’s, use:
+This pattern therefore matches either the string `“foo”` or the string `“ba”` followed by zero-or-more r’s.
+To match `“foo”` or zero-or-more `“bar”`’s, use:

 ```c
 foo|(bar)*
 ```

-and to match zero-or-more “foo”’s-or-“bar”’s:
+and to match zero-or-more `“foo”`’s-or-`“bar”`’s:

 ```
 (foo|bar)*
 ```

 A note on patterns: A negated character class such as the example “`[^A-Z]`” above will match a newline unless “`\n`” (or an equivalent escape sequence) is one of the characters explicitly present in the negated character class (e.g., “`[^A−Z\n]`”).
 This is unlike how many other regular expression tools treat negated character classes, but unfortunately the inconsistency is historically entrenched.
-Matching newlines means that a pattern like [ˆ "]* can match an entire input (overflowing the scanner’s input buffer) unless there’s another quote in the input.
+Matching newlines means that a pattern like `[ˆ "]*` can match an entire input (overflowing the scanner’s input buffer) unless there’s another quote in the input.

 #### How the Input is Matched